tiagoengel/pokesearch/README.md

 # pokesearch

-    A Rest api for finding pokémons!
+> A Rest api for finding pokémons!

-Uses the [pokéapi](https://pokeapi.co/) to find pokémons caching the resources as needed to abide by its fair use policy.
+Uses the [pokéapi](https://pokeapi.co/) to find pokémons, caching the resources as needed to abide by its fair use policy.

 You can check the API documentation and test the endpoints [here](https://clj-pokesearch.herokuapp.com/docs)

 ## Requirements

-You will need to have a JDK and leiningen installed to build and run this application.
+You will need to have the JDK and leiningen installed to build and run this application.

 ## Usage